snap-stanford/ogb-web/_docs/kddcup2021/rules.md

 ---------

 ##### **Code Submission by Winners**
-We require public code submission for the winners of the contest, which we will publicize on our webpage.
+We require public code submission for the winners of the contest, which will be publicized on our webpage and need to remain public even after the KDD Cup.
 Our goals are two-fold:
 - To make it easier for the community to follow and build on top of the strong solutions.
 - To incentivize the participants to follow the rules described above.
 Otherwise, the community would be able to find any misconduct by scrutinizing the code.
 The winners will be disqualified if there is any misconduct found in the code.